Shruti165/75flow/render_deployment/README.md

 # 🚀 Render Deployment Configuration

-This folder contains all the necessary files for deploying the 75Flow Django application to Render.
+This folder contains all the necessary files for deploying the 75Flow Django application to Render with configurable challenge settings.

 ## 📁 Files Overview